Living in student accommodation is a great way to get settled into university life, meet new people and immerse yourself

-No matter whether you’re an undergraduate student coming to University for the first time, an international student, or a postgraduate student looking to live in halls, we’ve got some great accommodation options to choose from here at the University of Salford, including Peel Park Quarter - which was recently voted as the second-best Halls of Residence in the UK by Student Hut.
+No matter whether you’re an undergraduate student coming to University for the first time, an international student, or a postgraduate student looking to live in halls, we’ve got some great accommodation options to choose from here at the University of Salford, including Peel Park Quarter - which was recently voted as the third-best Halls of Residence in the UK by Student Hut.

 Campus Living Villages

 We work with our accommodation partners, Campus Living Villages (CLV), who manage two accommodation villages: Peel Park Quarter, and John Lester and Eddie Colman Courts.

 If you are applying for your first year at University, you can choose to live at either Peel Park Quarter or John Lester and Eddie Colman Courts.
 If you are a returning or postgraduate student, you can apply only for John Lester and Eddie Colman Courts.